Blaze Media: Radio

 TheBlaze Radio Network was launched on September 5, 2012, and is available for free online via the company's website, iOS and Android apps, and the iHeartRadio app.
-TheBlaze Radio Network is the only host airing conservative talk-show host Pat Gray.

 Website

 TheBlaze website launched on August 26, 2010.
 According to Beck, the site took two months to design.
 At launch, the site's chief editor was Scott Baker, with its associate editor-video producer Pam Key and with Jon Seidl and Meredith Jessup as reporters.
 Key is known for her blog, Naked Emperor News: Smoking Gun Video and Images.
 Baker is a former Pittsburgh, Pennsylvania, broadcast journalist who previously worked at The Huffington Post and Breitbart TV.
 Seidl, of the Manhattan Institute, previously worked at The American Spectator.
 Jessup previously worked at Townhall.
 Journalists joining TheBlaze later included S. E. Cupp and David Harsanyi.

 In January 2011, Betsy Morgan became president and Kraig Kitchin director of sales.
 Morgan had helmed The Huffington Post until 2009.
 Kitchin had formerly been the president of Premier Radio.

 In March 2011, the site was noted for its critique of James O'Keefe's NPR sting video.